stamkulova-dinara/business-practice-/README.md

 "npm run build" - command to run project in mode "production",

-"npm start" - command to run project in mode "development" by dev-server.
+"npm run dev" - command to run project in mode "development" by dev-server.